 He actually ended up on the east coast of Canada, in the gulf of the St. Lawrence river, landing in what is today Quebec.

-He would make several trips to the area, encountering the local Iroquois, with each encounter becoming more and more adversarial.
+Under the commission of French King François I, he would make several trips to the area, encountering the local Iroquois, with each encounter becoming more and more adversarial.
 It was the start of the French invasion and settlement of lands in the Americas.

 Several monuments have been named for him such as: